adefossez/treetable/README.md

 by adding either `<` (left align), `>` (right align) or `=` (centered) after its namne.
 In this case, all the columns in the `metrics` subtable will be right aligned except for `special` which will be centered.
-Column or subtable headers are always centered.
+Subtable header are always centered.
+Column header are aligned like the corresponding column.

 The lines of the table should be provided following a list of nested dictionaries with the same shape, for instance: